Muthukku Muthaaga: Production

 It was initially reported that Oviya, after the success of Kalavani (2010), increased her remuneration for starring in this film.
 Oviya dismissed these reports, along with rumours of a rift between her and the director Rasu Madhuravan.
 Monica, after a chance meeting with Madhuravan, accepted to star in the film after he narrated the script to her.
 Nassar was the original choice for the role that later went to Ilavarasu.
 In July 2011, W. Hansraj Saxena, then the COO of Sun Pictures, was arrested under the Indian Penal Code Sections 406 (criminal breach of trust) and 420 (cheating) after he was found guilty of buying the film's satellite rights from Madhuravan for ₹50 lakh, less than half of the promised amount, and refusing to pay the remaining money.

 Soundtrack

 The soundtrack was composed by Kavi Periyathambi.
+The audio rights were acquired by Ishtar Music.